How to Plant, Grow, and Care for Salvia Sonomensis

 The largest habitat for this plant is along the Sierra Nevada mountain range in the Yellow Pine forest.
 There, it grows on southwest-facing slopes below 6000 feet, in foothills and slopes above the central valley region.

 All these regions, including the coast ranges this salvia grows in share similar weather conditions.
 They are arid, but often have nighttime humidity.
-The summers in Napa county, for instance are hot but not extreme, topping 90-95 degrees but seldom going over 100.
-Winters rarely drop below 45 degrees for more than a few weeks, and there is almost never snow.
+The summers in Napa county, for instance, are hot but not extreme, topping 90-95°F (32-35°C) but seldom going over 100°F (38°C).
+Winters rarely drop below 45°F (7°C) for over a few weeks, and there is seldom snow.

 Sonoma sage’s leaves are long spearpoints of silvery-green color.
-Lightly scented like most sages, its aroma tends to act as a pest repellent.
+Lightly scented like most sages, its aroma acts as a pest repellent.
 When it flowers, it produces a tall stalk upon which slender, trumpet-like blooms form.
 Sonoma sage blossoms are often purplish-blue, but some cultivars bloom true purple or white.

-Salvia sonomensis does not grow much taller than 8 inches tall.
+Salvia sonomensis does not grow much taller than eight inches.
 But its flower stalks can hit double that height while in bloom, giving a dual-layered look.
 What it lacks in height, it makes up for in width.
 This plant can easily spread in the wild coast ranges, with some plants reaching nearly 15 feet in width.
 Their deer-resistant nature keeps them alive too!

 There are quite a few cultivars of creeping sage (Salvia sonomensis).
 While its natural form is stunning on its own, these cultivars have varying flower colors.
 Some are bred for even better drought resistance.

-Let’s talk about a few of the most popular Sonoma sage cultivars, as well as an extremely popular hybrid!
+Let’s talk about a few of the most popular cultivars, as well as an extremely popular hybrid!

 This salvia has the same grey-green foliage as its kin, but one dramatic difference.
 Instead of blue flowers on its stalks, it produces a creamy white colored bloom.
 A bed made up of this cultivar with other blue or violet-bloomed varieties is lovely.